Kotlin/kotlin-spec/README.md

 The grammar is a part of the specification and is also contained in this repository.

 The reference grammar files in ANTLR4 format are contained in the [grammar folder](https://github.com/Kotlin/kotlin-spec/tree/master/grammar/src/main/antlr/).
-The human-friendly version in .md format (generated from ANTLR4) is located in the [docs folder](https://github.com/Kotlin/kotlin-spec/tree/master/docs/src/md/kotlin.core/grammar.generated.md).
+The human-friendly version in Markdown format (generated from ANTLR4) will be located in the [docs folder](https://github.com/Kotlin/kotlin-spec/tree/master/docs/src/md/kotlin.core/grammar.generated.md) after you build the specification.

 ## Building the specification